Investor Relations

 The Argentine Gas and Oil Market

 Natural gas and oil constitute the main energy sources in the national primary energy matrix.
-The following table illustrates their shares as of December 31, 2023, as there is no available information for the year 2024 as of the date of 2024 Annual Report’s release:
+The following table illustrates their shares as of December 31, 2024 (last available information):

 Type of Energy Million ton of oil equivalent %